-- 1. Insert a writable floppy disk into the floppy disk drive, or insert a USB flash memory drive into a USB port. - 2.
-Open Windows Explorer. - 3.
-Navigate to C:\Program Files\Agilent\Network Analyzer. - 4.
-Copy each of the following files from the hard disk drive to the floppy disk or the USB drive: - gen.lic - user_calkitfile - All files prefixed with mxcalfile. - Any personal user files that you wish to preserve. - 5.
-Remove the storage device containing the backup files: either the floppy disk from the analyzer's disk drive, or the USB drive from the USB port. - 6.
-Exit Windows Explorer.
+- 1. Insert a USB flash memory drive into a USB port.

+- 2. Open Windows Explorer.

+- 3. Navigate to C:\Program Files\Agilent\Network Analyzer.

+- 4. Copy each of the following files from the hard disk drive to the USB drive:

+- gen.lic

+- user_calkitfile

+- All files prefixed with mxcalfile.

+- Any personal user files that you wish to preserve.

+- 5. Remove the USB drive from the USB port.

+- 6. Exit Windows Explorer.